 Studies and Research

-Advanced Methods: Courses provide students with the tools for rigorous and thorough theoretical and empirical analysis.
+Topical coursework is complemented by advanced methods courses that provide students with the tools for rigorous and thorough theoretical and empirical analysis.
 Theories of rational and social choice, game theory, Bayesian learning models are as much part of this module as are advanced quantitative methods, including multivariate analysis (OLS) and maximum likelihood estimation.
-Furthermore, PhD students are free to pursue their particular interests by attending additional CDSS courses offered on a great variety of methods of empirical research.
+CDSS courses catalog